edgecase963/Sapiogenesis/README.md

-# Ebition
+# NSS
-Ebition is a project aimed towards making evolving creatures with built in neural networks (Ebits)
+NSS (Natural Selection Simulator) is a project designed to simulate the process of natural selection and evolution